imRanDan/imRanDan/README.md

-# Hey there, I'm Danyal 👋
+# Hey there, I'm Danyal.

 I'm a full-stack developer focused on creating impactful, responsive web applications.